Best time to find cheap flights, 4% potential price drop

 Which day is cheapest to fly to EuroAirport Swiss?

 At the moment, Tuesday is the most economical day to take a flight to EuroAirport Swiss.
 Friday is likely to be the most costly.

 What time of day is cheapest to fly?

 To get the best value, try booking a flight at noon when visiting EuroAirport Swiss.
-Generally the prices will increase for flights in the afternoon as these tend to have higher demand.
+Generally the prices will increase for flights in the evening as these tend to have higher demand.

 EuroAirport Basel-Mulhouse-Freiburg (BSL) is 3.7 miles (6km) northwest of Basel, Switzerland.
 It’s also 14 miles (22km) southeast of Mulhouse, France and 43 miles (70km) south of Freiburg, Germany – very much at the crossroads of these three countries.
 Flights to EuroAiport Basel-Mulhouse-Freiburg can be confusing as some airlines will list it as BSL (Basel), while flights from France will list it as MLH (Mulhouse).
 The airport also has a third code, EAP, although it’s used less often.
 It can be confusing, but don’t worry – all three codes really do refer to the same airport.